Once you have a research question, consider what sort of information/materials you need.

 Organisation, categorisation, index or collection of primary and secondary sources.
 These sources typically list or collate other sources, rather than adding additional commentary or observations.

 Research material can be drawn from from a wide range of different research resources.
-As well as using traditional sources such as books and journal articles, you may want to use images or conference proceedings, for example.
+As well as using traditional sources such as books and journal articles, you may want to use news items, government reports, statistical or audiovisual material.

 Some materials such as scholarly books and journals go through a rigorous 'peer review' process where they are analysed by experts in the field for reliability and quality.
 However, it can be more difficult to establish the provenance of other sources of information - for example anyone can create and disseminate information via the web.